RP, i.e., Rest Pause

 Most sets are in the 15 to 20 rep range, although the number can be higher or lower depending on the body part, exercise, safety, and joint health.

-Every rest-pause set is done with three failure points.
+Every rest-pause set uses three failure points.

 How to: